alloystorm/dvvr/pages/features.md

 ## Feature availability ##

-Some features are not available in all versions and others may behave differently on different variants.

-Here is a list of such features and on which version are they available.

 Feature | Public builds | Private builds
 --- | --- | ---
 Custome stages | ✗ | ✓